bkelemen56/SwiftKeyProject/presentation/pnw_app_presentation.md

 Key features of the algorithm:
 - N-gram Language Model trained from 1, 2, 3 and 4-grams
 - Incremental model training for large corpus
-- Fast prediction of the next word
+- Fast prediction of the next word (and up to four more)

 As we continue to develop the algorithm, we're seeking early investors in the company to fund more advanced prediction algorithms.
 Please contact [me directly](mailto:bill@kelemen-usa.com?Subject=Interested%20in%20yawpr) for more information.
 </small>